How to Grow Potatoes for Beginners

 What to Know for Growing Potatoes

-• Fingerling potatoes make a nice side dish with their buttery flavor.
+- Fingerling potatoes make a nice side dish with their buttery flavor.

-• Russet potatoes are perfect for baked or twice-baked recipes.
+- Russet potatoes are perfect for baked or twice-baked recipes.

 When deciding what varieties to add to your garden, think about what dishes you’ll make with them and which ones you’ll use the most.
 Make a list to take with you when you are shopping for your garden seed potatoes.

-Potatoes grow from tubers that you plant deep in the soil.
-When shopping you are looking for seed potatoes.
 Yes, you can plant from potatoes purchased at a grocery store, but your best bet is to buy them from a seed company or local store.
-This will ensure you are starting out with the very best option giving you a better chance at success.
+This will ensure you are starting out with the very best option, giving you a better chance of success.

 What You Need to Grow Potatoes

-As mentioned earlier, potatoes grow well in both the ground and containers.
-Which planting method you choose depends entirely on two factors: how much space you have and how big a harvest you’d like.
 Growing in containers will undoubtedly produce a smaller harvest, but container gardens are perfect for smaller spaces like patios, decks, and tiny yards and they work well for small families.
 If space allows, planting in the ground will yield a much larger harvest, which is perfect for a larger family.

 Temperature

-Temperature is a factor to consider when planting.
-Potatoes love cooler weather.
-Yes, it’s true they can tolerate temperatures up to 80 degrees but they don’t produce as much harvest in hotter weather.
-If you live in a warmer climate, it is best to plant them as a winter crop when the weather is cooler.
-Spring, early summer, and fall are going to be the best times of the year for this vegetable to thrive; when the weather’s not too hot or too cold.
-If you live in a cold climate you will want to plant your potatoes when you are able to work the ground.
+Spring, early summer, and fall are the best times of the year for this vegetable to thrive, when the weather is not too hot or too cold.
+If you live in a cold climate, you will want to plant your potatoes when you are able to work the ground.

 Sun

-As for sunshine, the leaves and stems love full sunlight, but the tubers underground not so much.
-You can protect your harvest by placing mulch over the soil.
-This will keep your potatoes from getting too much sun, which will ultimately turn your potatoes green and reduce their flavor.
+You can protect your harvest by placing a layer of mulch over the soil.
+This will keep your potatoes from being exposed to the sun, which can turn them green and reduce their flavor.

 SLCG PRO TIP: Get into the habit of walking your garden once a day.
 This will help to alert you to any issues early enough so you can fix them before you suffer too much damage.